CATALINA ISLAND KAYAK CAMPING

 There are five Campgrounds: Hermit Gulch (in Avalon); Black Jack (in the pines near the center of the island); Two Harbors (on the lee shore at the village of Two Harbors); Parson’s Landing (near the west end, still on the lee shore); and Little Harbor (on a protected bay on the windward side of the island).
 All but Hermit Gulch and Black Jack can be reached by kayak.
 All the campgrounds are reserved through the Santa Catalina Island Company, online at www.visitcatalinaisland.com – you may reach them by telephone at 310-510-2000 xt.
 1246 Mon – Fri.
 On weekends, call their Two Harbors office for assistance in reserving campsites at 310-510-4205 (be patient and keep trying), they also schedule the Safari Bus (which runs between Two Harbors and Little Harbor).

-There are also eleven primitive boat-in designated beach camp sites, all on the lee shore between Avalon and Two Harbors: Willow Cove, Long Pt.
-Beach; Italian Gardens A,B & C (NOT on the same beach with each other); Goat Harbor; Cabrillo; Gibraltar; Lava Wall; Paradise; and Rippers.
+There are also eleven primitive Boat-in beach Camp sites, all on the lee shore between Avalon and Two Harbors: Willow Cove, Long Pt.
+Beach; Italian Gardens A,B & C (3 separate beaches, NOT on the same beach with each other); Goat Harbor; Cabrillo; Gibraltar; Lava Wall; Paradise; and Rippers.
 For descriptions and other information, please check out our Kayaker’s Map, and the Primitive Boat-in Campsites website at www.CampingCatalinaIsland.com.
-Online reservations should be made on the Santa Catalina Island Company website, listed above.
-You may call 310-510-TENT to speak to their call center about making Boat-In Reservations, have your credit card ready for the $9.95 call charge.
+Online reservations must be made in advance on the Santa Catalina Island Company website, or by calling the phone numbers listed above.